-The politics of spin: Ivanka, Michelle and DC's cycling studios
+Spin cycle: Ivanka, Michelle and DC's cycling studios

 Former first lady and workout guru Michelle Obama was herself in camp SoulCycle during her time in the White House, and was often spotted by star-struck Washingtonians coming and going from class.
 She has arranged her own private sessions outside normal class hours.

 Unsurprisingly, the attendance of such high-profile clientele can be a big boost for boutique workout facilities.
 Michelle Obama was also an early advocate for DC's [solidcore] studios, which has been ranked as one of the toughest workouts in the city -- and probably one of the priciest, at $37 per class.
-(Ivanka Trump also recently went to a [solidcore] class under an alias -- and founder Anne Mahlum posted about it publicly on Facebook, saying she's reached out to ask her for a meeting.)
+(Ivanka Trump also recently went to a [solidcore] class under an alias -- and founder Anne Mahlum posted about it publicly on Facebook, saying she's reached out to ask her for a meeting.

+Mahlum later told CNN some of her clients have "already been adversely impacted" by the President's policies and said she welcomes "the opportunity to open up the communication channels" with Ivanka Trump.

 "There's no question," that celebrity sightings add value to the brand, Zukerman said, noting such high-profile clients as Sting (who "literally comes almost every day"), Ashley Olsen and Jennifer Lawrence.
 "There's been an excitement when the whole stadium of people see the celebrities or when after class and Sting takes his shirt off in the waiting area, that causes a lot of attention."